 REQ-Intent_Driven_MnS_Report-7: The intent driven MnS shall have the capability enabling MnS consumers to receive reports, with different content and intervals according to its specified requirements.

+REQ-Intent_TEST_1: The intent-driven MnS shall have the capability to enable an authorized MnS consumer to provide an intent for testing and receive an intent report containing the outcomes of the testing.